Alabama Interfaith Refugee Partnership

 The United Nations Refugee Convention defines a refugee as someone who has a well-founded fear of persecution in their own country, because of their race, religion, nationality, or political or social affiliation.
 In other words, refugees are ordinary people trying to escape war, persecution and horror.

-Activities and Initiatives of the Birmingham Interfaith Refugee Ministry
+Activities and Initiatives of the Alabama Interfaith Refugee Partnership

 Because the only refugee resettlement agency in Alabama is located in Mobile, the focus of the group has been primarily on education and advocacy, although we also provide direct support to refugees and asylum-seekers when the opportunity arises.